SharanKalyan/Aircraft-Model-Detection-YOLO11/README.md

 ![Singapore_A350](https://github.com/user-attachments/assets/dd83ca72-4759-4d02-83aa-8886b7318765)

-# You can find more results in "Result-gifs" directory.
+# You can find more results / examples in "./Result-gifs" directory!